-When I say hard stuff, I don’t mean porn or description or character or plot.
+When I say writing the hard stuff, I don’t mean porn or description or character or plot.
 The most difficult things to write are those things that come from our deepest, darkest places.
 The places we hide from most of the time.

 I recently wrote a scene meant to tap into that place in myself.
 An hour and a half later, a mere 550 words had me trembling with fatigue and sick to my stomach.
 Yup.
 It was that dark of a place.
 Inside me!